 Q. Is wi-fi dangerous to your health?

-Video of the October 18, 2014 lecture by Professor Martin Pall, PhD, professor of Biochemistry and Basic Medical Science at Washington State University at Pullman.
-This site also contains a summary of his findings, and a flood of other scientific research.
+This video of the October 18, 2014 lecture by Professor Martin Pall, PhD, professor of Biochemistry and Basic Medical Science at Washington State University at Pullman, is extremely good because it shows that the harmful effects of wi-fi and other EMFs have been known for quite some time now.
+Also, between then and now, many more independent scientific studies have confirmed Dr. Pall's findings.
+Click here

 (Click on the blue heading to read the article.)